 Students in this course can expect to learn to:

 - Develop graphic design work and concepts based on professional creative approaches and techniques.

 - Apply traditional and digital design techniques to create polished graphic design pieces.

-- Select and set typography to communicate a specific message in logo designs and page layouts.
+- Select and employ typography to communicate a specific message in logo designs and page layouts.

-- Use knowledge of the characteristics of type to create cohesive and expressive logo designs.
+- Demonstrate knowledge of the characteristics of type to create cohesive and expressive logo designs.

-- Use a layout grid and professional layout rules to design engaging magazine covers, article spreads, book covers, and book chapter pages.
+- Employ a layout grid and professional layout rules to design engaging magazine covers, article spreads, book covers, and book chapter pages.

-- Create magazine and book layout designs with a clear visual hierarchy of information.
+- Plan and produce magazine and book layout designs with a clear visual hierarchy of information.

-- Create a basic three-dimensional product packaging design working from a client brief.
+- Design a basic three-dimensional product packaging design working from a client brief.

 - Incorporate existing brand rules into product packaging designs and other graphic design projects.

 - Develop an understanding of how to manage the graphic designer/client/vendor relationship, including promotion and billing.

 - Organize work for use in physical and online design portfolios and produce a final portfolio piece that involves printing, labeling, package design, and photography.

 - Enroll today, start tomorrow